-Join Jane Addams Hull-House Museum and the University of Illinois at Chicago Honors College for a vibrant and inspiring conversation about courageous women who powerfully opposed war and state violence and hear from current activists who continue to stand up against sexism, racism and civil and human rights violations.
-A roundtable discussion will highlight the Women's Peace movement during Jane Addams’s era and her anti-war efforts, the founding of the Women’s International League for Peace and Freedom (WILPF) and explore current actions and the contemporary women's movement.
-Speakers include historians, activists and brave women.
+Join Jane Addams Hull-House Museum and the UIC Honors College for an inspiring conversation about courageous women who powerfully opposed war and state violence.
+Hear from current activists who continue to stand up against sexism, racism and civil and human rights violations.
+A roundtable discussion will highlight the women’s peace movement during Jane Addams’ era, Addams’ anti-war efforts,including the founding of the Women’s International League for Peace and Freedom (WILPF), and explore the contemporary women’s movement.

 This roundtable is in commemoration of the centenary of the end of World War I and part of the interdisciplinary series, The War That Made Today, co-sponsored by: UIC Honors College, The Institute for the Humanities, Jane Addams Hull-House Museum, School of Theatre and Music, Department of History, College of Nursing, School of Art and Art History, Army ROTC, Student Veteran Affairs Office, Office of International Affairs, and The Richard J. Daley Library.
 A full program is available here.